Privacy Policy

 7. DATA SECURITY

-Factor uses industry-standard physical, technical, and administrative controls to protect your Personal Data by:
+Factor uses industry-standard physical, technical, and administrative controls to protect your personal data by:

-Protecting Personal Data from loss, misuse, unauthorized access and disclosure.
+Protecting personal data from loss, misuse, unauthorized access and disclosure.
 Any employees, agents, contractors or third parties who are so authorized act on our instructions and are subject to a duty of confidentiality;

-Keeping Personal Data up to date;
+Keeping personal data up to date;

 Storing and destroying it securely;

-Ensuring that appropriate administrative, technical, and physical safeguards are in place to protect Personal Data.
+Ensuring that appropriate administrative, technical, and physical safeguards are in place to protect personal data.
 These measures include measures to deal with any suspected data breach; and

 Regularly reviewing our information collection, storage, and processing practices, including physical security measures.